muchdogesec/cyberthreatexchange/README.md

 In order to that, we need a flexible, but structured way for producers to submit their intel and for users to explore it.

-stix2api is the core API that will support this.
+This is the core API that will support this.

 ## Why not just use the stix2 Python library